sunnysideup/silverstripe-found-it-already/README.md

 ## editing the front-end code

 The project uses webpack.
 Webpack is included as a stand-alone module.
-To start working with the front-end, use the bash scripts included in the `bin` folder.
+To start working with the front-end you can use the bash scripts included in the `bin` folder.
 If they do not work for your setup then you can can set up your own scripts as you see fit.
 The scripts are:

 -   npm-install.sh
 -   npm-watch.sh
 -   npm-build.sh

+### node and npm versions required

+We try to stay with the latest version of node and npm.
+If required, we will lock them down.
+We use an application called `nvm` to manage npm / node versions.
+At the time of typing up this message, we are using the **npm version 10** and **node versions 20** (node v20.6.1 / npm v10.1.0).

 ## branch management

-There is a `develop` branch (bleeding edge) and a `production` edge (fairly stable).
+There is a `develop` branch (bleeding edge) and a `production` branch (more stable).

+## agile

+We try to be as agile as possible, making small releases, as regularly as possible.

 # running production